department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-08-Decision-Letter-Download/research-findings.md

 > _"I actually thought it moved along pretty quickly."
 (P19)_

-**The date and recency sorting in the Claim letters list was crucial for participants to understand which letter was their claim decision letter.**
+**2. The date and recency sorting in the Claim letters list was crucial for participants to understand which letter was their claim decision letter.**

 Date and recency sorting helped users understand which letter to click to get their decision letter.
 This is not a fully reliable signifier, since dates can be variable, but it's a good starting point.
 Going forward, any addiitonal metadata about the letter we can surface to the user will further improve usability.